nikolaus77/rocker/README.md

 # Usage of S3 and R6 functions

-Although *rocker* is a R6 class, functions can be also accesses as S3.
+Although *rocker* is a *R6* class, functions can be also accesses in classical S3 way.

 **S3 example**